 And it’s a cherry on the cake if you’re already a most viewed Quora writer.

 You can leverage your Quora popularity to fuel YouTube ambitions.

 You can use this tool to create enticing titles.
-UberSuggest gives you a list of ranking keywords along with their search volume, ranking difficulty, etc.
+UberSuggest gives you a list of ranking keywords, their search volume, ranking difficulty, etc.

 But do remember to keep search intent in mind when using keywords given by UberSuggest.

-For instance, it’s good to make a video on how to make a pizza in 5 mins.
+For instance, it’s good to make a video on making a pizza in 5 minutes.
 But, a video on how to write a blog post is more suited as an article rather than a video guide.

 Create a Content Plan